atishraoon/windows-sys-py/README.md

 ## 🎯 Future Enhancements
 - Add GUI support for ease of use
 - Implement logging for system operations
+- make window faster by disabling some features

 📌 **Enjoy using this tool!** 🚀